yjukaku/trailblazer.github.io/newsletter/2016-march.md

 ## RCAU16

 <img src="https://scontent-syd1-1.xx.fbcdn.net/hphotos-xtf1/v/t1.0-9/12931127_1123064391061744_8244347931411963903_n.jpg?oh=27a00170285bf4cb008dd55e431aff7c&oe=57985FBE" width="160">

 The main organizer - a man with a vision.

 I've had a fantastic time giving a full-day Trailblazer workshop at RubyConf Australia 2016.
 In a room with 15 highly motivated Rubyists, we managed to implement a shopping cart application.
-As we all found the [cart example](https://github.com/apotonick/trb-cart) better to show all the goodies in TRB, I am considering using it for the upcoming Trailblazer Primer book.
+As we all found the [cart example](https://github.com/apotonick/trb-cart) a very understandable way to show all the goodies in TRB, I am considering using it for the upcoming Trailblazer Primer book.

+The conference itself was amazing and I think everybody really enjoyed the talks, the fantastic Aussie Weather™, the snacks, great food and the afterparties!
+Much love!

 ## Europe Talks